 Camborne Mining District 30: The area had many Tin Streaming plants, this image is looking across the remains of slime tables where Tin was recovered from mine water.
 Also, in the background is the headframe on New Cooks Kitchen Shaft South Crofty Mine.

 For more images of Bickford’s Fuse works follow this link: Bickford’s Fuse Works

-Camborne Mining Districts 32: The sad remains of the offices of Bennett’s Fuse works at Roskear.
+Camborne Mines 32: The sad remains of the offices of Bennett’s Fuse works at Roskear.
 The building dates from around 1870, sadly in the last few years it has suffered from vandalism and fires.

-Camborne Mining Districts 33: The chimney of Roseworthy Arsenic stack, a prominent landmark on the A30.
+Camborne Mines 33: The chimney of Roseworthy Arsenic stack, a prominent landmark on the A30.
 The English Arsenic Company were based here between 1897 and 1926.

-Camborne Mining Districts 34: The surviving condensing chambers at Roseworthy, because these are dangerous they should not be entered.
+Camborne Mines 34: The surviving condensing chambers at Roseworthy, because these are dangerous they should not be entered.

 Redruth Mining District